 Sarah J. Malcolm is the Director of International Partnerships, Marketing & Communication for the Office of Global Education at Kent State University.
 She oversees international partnership development, international agreements and contracts, and coordinates marketing and communication activities focused on international student recruitment and retention and promotion of study abroad.
 Before joining the Office of Global Education in 2011 she served as a Strategic Analyst for the Office of the Provost and as an Academic Advising Coordinator for the College of Arts & Sciences.
-Prior to beginning her career at Kent State University she was an educator and lived and worked in Costa Rica.
+Prior to working at Kent State University she was an educator in Costa Rica.

 Malcolm is active in several professional organizations and currently serves on the board of directors for the NASPA International Education Knowledge Community.
 She earned her Bachelor of Science in Education and Master of Arts in Spanish Literature degrees from Kent State University.

 NAFSA: The Association of International Educators

 Member, Board of Trustees, United Way of Portage County July 2010-December 2013

 Moema came to the US from Brazil to study at Cornell University, where she received her Bachelor of Science degree in Design and Environmental Analysis.
 After working in Los Angeles and Denver as a designer, she moved to Madison, Wisconsin to attend the University of Wisconsin-Madison, where she received her Master of Fine Arts degree in Painting.
 Prior to joining Kent State University Moema was the Director of Education and Engagement at the University of Massachusetts Fine Arts Center.